sugarlabs/GSoC/Ideas-2026.md

 Mentors for a project will be assigned after proposals are received.

-## Assisting Mentors For each idea, we may have offers from
+## Assisting Mentors

-mentors _who do not code_ willing to assist students in various other ways, such as gathering requirements, visual design, testing, and deployment; these are shown as an _assisting mentor_.
+For each idea, we may have offers from mentors _who do not code_ but are willing to assist students in various other ways, such as gathering requirements, visual design, testing, and deployment; these are shown as an _assisting mentor_.

 The only requirement for an _assisting mentor_ is _knowledge of the project_.